SweepCasinos > Vegas Gems

 Pros

-• 3D American Roulette loaded in under 3 sec
+• 3D American Roulette launched in less than 3 seconds

-• Chip movement responded fast (mouse and touch)
+• Chip movement was quick (mouse + touch)

-• Filters applied correctly to table and poker
+• Filters were accurate with table and poker

-• Bet reset stayed active across sessions (desktop)
+• Bet reset continued for multiple sessions (desktop)

 Cons

-• Table game tiles showed no volatility indicator
+• Table game tiles did not have volatility indicator

 💬 Comment

-The way roulette handled micro-bets made quite the difference.
-I tested 0.10 – 0.25 spins across 40 rounds, and the UI never stuttered — even with animation toggled on.
-What’s still missing is a fast way to sort game rules before launch, especially for video poker.
+Roulette determined cashier (micro-bets) differently which I liked.
+I played spins of 0.10 – 0.25 for 40 rounds and the UI never staggered even with animation turned on.
+What’s still missing is a fast way to filter or sort game rules before launching game especially under video poker.

 Vegas Gems Game Selection

-After I got through the redemption setup, I clicked around to see how much variety the lobby really held.
-I wasn’t just scrolling randomly around — I wanted to check what loaded cleanly, what categories repeated, and which ones had their own filters.
+Once I made it through the redemption setup, I explored to check out the variety found in the lobby.
+I wasn’t just aimlessly scrolling – I was attempting to see what loaded cleanly, if any categories repeated, and which went ahead with filters.

-The layout’s not exactly chaotic, but it takes a few clicks to realize what counts as its own section and what’s just another sweepstakes casino slot reskin.
+The organization isn’t so much chaos, rather it takes a couple clicks to see what is its own section and what is just another swweepstakes casino slot reskin.

-Below is the full spread based on what opened, sorted, and labeled clearly from inside the main lobby.
+What follows below is all that I found that opened, sorted, and labeled from within the main lobby.

 Table: Game Types I Found Inside Vegas Gems